Polycademy/PolyAuth/README.md

 The whole emailing thing needs an overhaul because emailing doesn't make sense.
 It should be optionally inserted and instantiated by itself with any templates passed into the class.
 It should not be part of the Options table.

 LoginPasswordComplexity needs to be optional with just a false!

+All queries should have some order by option!

 Install with Composer
 ---------------------